RayhanTabase/Polling-app/README.md

 # Election app

 > A CRUD app where users can create elections with different categories for other users to vote in.
+> polling as the username and password polling can be used to login

 ## Screenshots